Indyandie/learning-rust/easiest-rust/docs/03_stack_heap_pointers.md

 ## Print Order

-Use numbers to change print order, index starts at `0`
+Use numbers to change print order of _variables_, the index begins at `0`

 ```rust
 let fam = "Kon";